Factbox - What does Henrique Capriles want for Venezuela?

-CARACAS State governor Henrique Capriles leads polls to win an opposition primary in Venezuela on February 12 and fight President Hugo Chavez in the October presidential poll.
+CARACAS State governor Henrique Capriles leads polls to win an opposition primary in Venezuela on Sunday and face President Hugo Chavez in the October presidential election.

 Following are some of the main policy views of a man who defines himself as a centre-left follower of the business-friendly but socially-conscious Brazilian economic model.